iterative/ldb-resources/README.md

   ldb list ds:root --file 'fs.protocol[0] == `s3`' --file 'type == `jpg` && fs.size < `20000`'
   ```

-🦉
+ᐃ
 </details>

 <details>
   <summary>Retrieve data samples by querying JSON annotations</summary>

+ᐃ

-🦉 LDB relies on AWS JMESPATH language to query JSON annotations.
+LDB relies on AWS JMESPATH language to query JSON annotations.
 JMESPATH is not a Turing-complete language, but it is sufficiently expressive to provide complex search capabilities without writing code.

 Most everyday data selection tasks appear simple and elegant in JMESPATH.
 For example, choose objects with confidence below a threshold: